What is gambling?

 5. Gambling addiction

-You can develop an addiction to gambling.
+You can get addicted to gambling.
 You want to keep playing, even if it causes you problems.
-Get help if you feel you are losing control.
+Get help if you think you're losing control.

 6. Behaviour that bothers others

-Some people who gamble will steal or lie to get money.
-Get help if you notice that you're losing control.
+Some people who gamble resort to stealing or lying to obtain money.
+Seek help if you notice that you are losing control.

 7. You lose people

-You can lose friends and family when all you do is gamble.
-You become more and more isolated.
+You can lose friends and family if you are only focused on gambling.
+You may end up more and more isolated.

 You think a lot about gambling or worry about money.
 This can cause poor sleep.
 Try to stop in time and take breaks.